-The United States Bankruptcy Court for the Eastern District of Wisconsin limits practice before it to attorneys admitted to the District Court for the Eastern District of Wisconsin.
+Local Rule 9010.2(a) of the United States Bankruptcy Court for the Eastern District of Wisconsin generally limits practice before this court to attorneys admitted to the District Court for the Eastern District of Wisconsin.
 The procedures for admission to the District Court may be found at www.wied.uscourts.gov.
-Nevertheless, pursuant to General Local Rule 83.7 (a)(3) of the District Court for the Eastern District of Wisconsin, a bankruptcy “judge may permit an eligible attorney to proceed in a particular matter (pro hac vice) without payment of the prescribed fee.”
-Therefore, no fee will be assessed for any pro hac vice appearance.

-File a Notice of Appearance, stating the following: the attorney’s name and address; the name of the attorney’s client; by what court(s) the attorney has been admitted to practice; that the attorney is in good standing and eligible to practice in said court(s); whether the attorney has concurrently or within the year preceding made any pro hac vice application in this Court; and the name and address of affiliated local counsel, if applicable.
+Counsel seeking to appear pro hac vice must file a Notice of Appearance and Request for Admission Pro Hac Vice [ECF event: Bankruptcy > Notices > Notice of Appearance and Request for Admission Pro Hac Vice] that states the following: the attorney’s name and address; the name of the attorney’s client; by what court(s) the attorney has been admitted to practice; that the attorney is in good standing and eligible to practice in said court(s); whether the attorney has concurrently or within the year preceding made any pro hac vice application in this court; and the name and address of affiliated local counsel, if applicable.